aeiche01/EcoSynthesisAI/README.md

 - Click **"Get API Key"** in the top left

 **Note:**
-The free tier works well for small–medium reviews.
-Large workloads (thousands of papers per day) may require a paid tier to increase rate limits.
+As of December 2025, the free tier works well with the Gemma model while Gemini 2.5 has strict limits per day.
+Large workloads that require Gemini's more advanced model may require a paid tier to increase rate limits.

+---
 ### 2. Launching the Tool

-*(Provide link or instructions here if needed.)*

----

 ## 📖 Step-by-Step Instructions